csd81/LP/0tutorial/chapters/xx05a.md

   ;
 ```

 Beyond the data, the only difference in the model is the **objective value**.
 We could simply change the objective line and our model would be complete.
 However, for better readability, we will introduce an **auxiliary variable** for the profit and use it instead.
-The modified part of the model section is the following.
+The modified part of the model section is below.
 Only three lines of code changed: the `profit` variable was introduced, the objective changed, and the `Profit_Calc` constraint was added to ensure that the `profit` variable obtains the corresponding value.
 We also print it after the `solve` statement.

 ```
 var production {p in Products}, >=Min_Production[p], <=Max_Production[p];